Chelsea Randall: AFL Women's career

 Randall had another successful season in 2018, and was named the Crows' club champion, receiving 162 of a possible 168 votes over the season and scoring a maximum 24 votes in four of seven matches.
 She also won the AFLW Players' Most Courageous Award again, and was named captain of the 2018 AFL Women's All-Australian team.
 Randall again co-captained the side in the 2019 season, where she had another superb year, winning a second premiership and also being named for the third year running in the AFLW All-Australian team.

-She suffered a serious injury to her knee at the start of the 2020 pre-season, ruling her out of the entire 2020 AFLW season.
+Randall suffered a serious injury to her knee at the start of the 2020 pre-season, ruling her out of the entire 2020 AFLW season.
 After her co-captain Erin Phillips relinquished her share of the captaincy, Randall was appointed sole captain of the Crows ahead of the 2021 season.
 It was revealed Randall had re-signed with for two more years on 8 June 2021.
+She missed the 2021 Grand Final due to AFL concussion protocols.

+Randall retired from AFLW in June 2026 for concussion-related reasons.